• Menu

 Commodore Mine on the Bachelor Historic Loop.

 Bachelor Historic Loop – A 17-mile alpine loop through Creede’s old mining camps.
 This is a must-see if you’re in town and only a short drive away.
-The whole loop doesn’t take more than an hour driving, depending on if you stop.
+The whole loop doesn’t take more than an hour of driving, depending on if you stop.

 Rio Grande River – This well-known river has its headwaters near the Rio Grande Reservoir close to Creede.
 It passes directly through town in the form of Willow Creek, offering convenient fishing access.
 There are also several sections popular for whitewater rafting on the Rio Grande River.